lextoumbourou/obsidian-title-as-link-text/README.md

 - [Wikilinks To Markdown](https://github.com/agathauy/wikilinks-to-mdlinks-obsidian): Convert existing Wikilinks
 - [Front Matter Title](https://github.com/snezhig/obsidian-front-matter-title): Consistent title display

+## ⚙️ Settings

+### Title Source

+- **Title from frontmatter**: Use the title field from frontmatter as the link text (enabled by default)
+- **Title from first heading**: Use the first heading in the note as the link text (enabled by default)

+Both options can be toggled independently.
+When disabled, the plugin falls back to the next available source, ultimately defaulting to the filename.

+### Advanced

+- **Debounce delay**: How long to wait (in milliseconds) before updating links after a change (default: 1000ms)
+- **Similarity threshold**: Minimum similarity score (0.0 to 1.0) required for alias matching.
+Higher values require closer matches (default: 0.65)

 ## 🛠️ Commands

 - `Update all links`: One-click update for all existing links in your vault